 And so guys, when I say that these gluten free scones are delicious, I have nothing to personally compare them to, but my British boyfriend says they’re perfect so I’ll go with that.
 You can blame him if they’re not. 😉

-Just one more thing, everything I’ve read about scones says they only last 1 or 2 days (in an air-tight container), but are really best eaten the first day.
+Everything I’ve read about scones says they only last 1 or 2 days (in an air-tight container), but are really best eaten the first day.
 I would say this is especially true with gluten free scones as gluten free baked goods tend to dry out quickly.
 These were still good the next day, but I would definitely recommend eating them fresh.
-Any leftover scones should be warmed up in the microwave first the next day.
+Any leftover scones should be warmed up in the microwave or oven the next day.

 - Pinch of salt